16 Royalty Party Themes

 |

-Children of all ages have long demonstrated an interest in all things royal.
-From endless princess dress-up parties to the broomstick battles of knights and kings, kids love playing games that let them use their imaginations to the fullest.
-When it comes to birthday parties, sleepovers, and other events, there are countless fun royalty party themes you and your children can create.
+Children have long been fascinated by all things royal.
+They’re delighted by dressing up as princesses or acting out epic broomstick battles of knights and kings, making pillow forts, holding court, basically using their imaginations to the fullest.
+And when it comes to birthday parties, sleepovers, and other events, there are countless fun royalty party themes you can create together.

-In the following article, we’ve listed some of the best royalty party themes we could find and included some helpful advice on how to make the party an event to remember.
-Below, you’ll find themes to fit a variety of budgets, and that will appeal to both boys and girls (and adults).
-We’ve also included some suggestions for games and events to help keep the kids entertained.
+In the following article, we’ve listed some of the best royalty party themes we could find and mentioned some helpful advice on how to make your event one to remember.
+These suggestions fit a variety of budgets and will appeal to both boys and girls (and adults).
+We’ve also included some ideas for games and events to help keep the kids entertained.

 1. Princess for a Day

 What little girl hasn’t dreamed of being “Princess for a Day” on their birthday?
-To make this theme a hit, you need to decorate your home or yard with some royal-looking drapery and get some decorative cups, plates, and table settings from your nearest party store.
-You’ll also want to get your hands on a beautiful ornate crown for the princess to wear on her special day.
+To really make this theme a hit, decorate your home or yard with some royal-looking drapery and try to find fancy cups, plates, and table settings from any party store.
+You’ll also want to get your hands on a beautiful, ornate crown for the princess to wear on her special day.
+YouTube might be able to help with this, as there are countless tutorials on how to craft a marvelous headpiece from very basic materials.

-To truly make this theme work, you should contact the parents of the attending children and encourage them to wear their best princess, prince, and knight outfits.
-During the coronation ceremony, they can all present the new princess with gifts, and – once she has donned her crown – she can begin opening them and offering her heartfelt thanks to her attendees.
+Hold a coronation ceremony where kids can all present the new princess with gifts, and then, once she has donned her crown, she can begin opening them and offering her heartfelt thanks to her attendees.

 As you might expect, this type of theme can be accompanied by all sorts of activities and games to keep the children entertained.
+For example, coloring and decorating printed sheets can become a beautiful reminder of an exceptional celebration.
 Just be sure to keep the little princess the center of attention, so she can truly feel like it’s a day just for her.

 2. The King’s Coronation